Jeetukgpian/Bhai/README.md

-# Bhai is learning Git and Github
+# Bhai is learning Git and Github bhai and bhai2

 Bhai has learned basic commands till now